IRL2/nanover-server-py/README.md

     * Create a conda environment (here we call the environment "narupa-dev"): `conda create -n narupa-dev "python>3.6"`
     * Activate the conda environment: `conda activate narupa-dev`
     * Install the required conda package: `conda install -c omnia -c conda-forge openmm MDAnalysis MDAnalysisTests ase`
     * Compile the protocol and install the Narupa libraries in your conda environment: `./compile.sh`.
-If you plan on modifying the python packages, run `./compile.sh --edit` instead.

 ### Setup narupa-protocol for developers on Windows